 Designated deposit facilities are maintained with a number of banks and may vary from time to time.
 Alternative arrangements can also be made at the client’s request.
 Client money may be moved from general client account to designated deposit accounts by Osborne Clarke LLP (subject to a £250,000 minimum) or on client request in order to achieve a better rate of interest.
 All the interest on designated deposit accounts is for the benefit of the client and can be paid either monthly or quarterly or on closure.

 Joint accounts held between Osborne Clarke LLP and another law firm will be designated deposit accounts under the meaning of this policy and subject to the same conditions as set out above.

 All client money, whether general client funds or designated deposited funds, will be held on instant access terms unless otherwise instructed.

-In accordance with Law Society guidance, if the bank in which Osborne Clarke holds funds should fail we reserve the right to disclose to the FSCS the names and other details of clients whose money is held there in order for those clients to claim compensation up to the applicable limit, currently £85,000.
+Osborne Clarke LLP will ensure that funds are placed with a clearing bank which is authorised by the FCA and PRA to accept deposits, and are held at a branch or head office in England and Wales unless instructed to hold the money elsewhere.
+In accordance with Law Society guidance, if the bank in which Osborne Clarke LLP holds funds should fail we reserve the right to disclose to the Financial Services Compensation Scheme the names and other details of clients whose money is held there in order for those clients to claim compensation up to the applicable limit.

 We will not be liable to you or any third party for any loss or damage suffered as a result of any act, omission, fraud, delay, negligence, insolvency or default of any bank, financial institution, clearing or payments system nor that of the directors, officers, employees, agents or representatives of any of the foregoing.